 - Please make sure to be well rested.

 - You must bring your valid driver's license or state issued ID.
-I cannot tattoo you without it.
+I cannot perform any procedure on you without it.

 - Please come hydrated and have eaten before you arrive.

 - Please do not come more than 10 minutes early, or more than 15 minutse late ( LATENESS POLICY ).
 I pack my work days tightly and need the time in between appointments to recharge and/or eat.
 If I can get you in earlier than your exact appointment time, I will contact you!

 - Do not drink alcohol within 24 hours of your appointment time and try to avoid too much caffine the day of - this can thin your blood and cause excessive bleeding.

 - Please avoid any type of blood thinning medication for at leasst 72 hours before your procedure UNLESS IT IS UNSAFE TO DO SO FOR YOUR HEALTH.
 Please ask your doctor before stopping these types of medications and if you are advised against doing so, you are not a good candidate for having any of these procedures done.
 Medications include but are nt limited to ibuprofen, aspirin, niacin, fish oil supplements and vitamin e.
 (Here is a link to a list of blood thinners I found online.)
 Excessive bleeding can cause more "fallout" or small areas where there is no pigment left in the skin after it's healed.
 (Remember!
 Any areas of fallout can be touched up!)

 - Please do not bring more than one friend/family member with you to your appointment!
 Having one extra person in the room for support is absolutely fine with me – however my room is small and there is no room for any more than that.
 Also more than one extra person in the room tends to be quite distracting and stressful for me.